share/sharedb/README.md

 ShareDB supports synchronization of user presence data such as cursor positions and text selections.
 This feature is opt-in, not enabled by default.
 To enable this feature, pass a presence implementation as the `presence` option to the ShareDB constructor.

 ShareDB includes an implementation of presence called `StatelessPresence`.
 This provides an implementation of presence that works out of the box, but it has some scalability problems.
-Each time a client joins a document, this implementation requests current presence information from all other clients, via the server, which may be problematic in terms of performance when a large number of users are present on the same documentsimultaneously.
-If you don't expect too many simultaneous users, this should work well.
+Each time a client joins a document, this implementation requests current presence information from all other clients, via the server.
+This approach may be problematic in terms of performance when a large number of users are present on the same document simultaneously.
+If you don't expect too many simultaneous users per document, `StatelessPresence` should work well.
 The server does not store any state at all regarding presence (it exists only in clients), hence the name "Stateless Presence".

+In `StatelessPresence`, presence data represents a user and is automatically synchronized between all clients subscribed to the same document.
+Its format is defined by the document's [OT Type](https://github.com/ottypes/docs) (specifically, by [`transformPresence`, `createPresence`, and `comparePresence`](https://github.com/teamwork/ot-docs#optional-properties)).
+All clients can modify their own presence data and receive a read-only version of other client's data.
+Presence data is automatically cleared when a client unsubscribes from the document or disconnects.
+It is also automatically transformed against applied operations, so that it still makes sense in the context of a modified document, for example a cursor position may be automatically advanced when a user types at the beginning of a text document.

 To use `StatelessPresence`, pass it into the ShareDB constructor like this: